-- Spread sweet potato slices on baking sheet and lightly sprinkle with sea salt and optional cinnamon/stevia, if desired.
+- Spread sweet potato slices on the baking sheet and lightly sprinkle with sea salt and optional cinnamon/stevia if desired.

 - Bake 20 to 25 minutes until cooked through, stirring once halfway through.

 Smoothies you buy at your local store are often high in sugar and low in fruit.
-Whip up your own at home using nonfat Greek yogurt and your choice of fruit and you’ll get a healthy serving of protein, calcium, and other important nutrients.
+For a healthy pregnancy snack, whip up your own at home using nonfat Greek yogurt and your choice of fruit, and you’ll get a healthy serving of protein, calcium, and other essential nutrients.
+Check out these green smoothie recipes too.
 Frozen fruit will give your smoothie a thicker texture, so use fresh fruit if you like a thinner consistency.
 And don’t go overboard on the juice.
 The calories and sugar in juice — even 100 percent fruit juice — can add up quickly.

 You don’t have to save oatmeal for breakfast.
-It’s great any time of the day.
-Full of heart-healthy soluble fiber, both oat bran and steel cut oatmeal is portable and easy to make.
+It’s excellent at any time of the day.
+Full of heart-healthy soluble fiber, both oat bran and steel-cut, oatmeal is portable and easy to make.
 Just add water or unsweetened almond/coconut milk and microwave.
 Avoid flavored instant oatmeal, which is high in sugar and may have artificial flavors and/or colors.
-Instead, flavor your oats with berries, which have fiber and potassium, a mineral that regulates fluid balance in the body and helps nerves and muscles work properly.
-(Told you I’m a berry lover!)
+Instead, make it a healthy pregnancy snack by flavoring your oats with berries, which have fiber and potassium, a mineral that regulates fluid balance in the body and helps nerves and muscles work correctly.
+(I told you I’m a berry lover!)

-Portable and high in protein, hard-cooked eggs are a great snack when you’re on the go.
+Portable and high in protein, hard-cooked eggs are a great healthy pregnancy snack when you’re on the go.
 If you’re an egg white-only type of gal, now’s the time to eat that yolk.
-While the white is high in protein, the yolk is full of valuable nutrients, including choline, which plays a role in fetal brain and nervous system development, and folate, which helps prevent neural tube defects.
-Cook up a batch of eggs once a week so you can easily grab one when time is short.
+While the white is high in protein, the yolk is full of valuable nutrients, including choline, which plays a role in fetal brain and nervous system development, and folate, which helps prevent neural tube defects.7,8 Cook up a batch of eggs once a week so you can quickly grab one when time is short.

-Almonds are nutritional powerhouses filled with fiber, protein, vitamin E, potassium, magnesium, and heart-healthy monounsaturated fat.
-They’re rich in disease-fighting phytochemicals and have good amounts of nutrients such as fiber, iron, and calcium that are especially important for pregnant women.
-You can eat almonds raw but personally, I find you can’t go wrong by adding some chocolate . . . just grab a handful when hunger/sweet tooth cravings strikes.
+Almonds are nutritional powerhouses filled with fiber, protein, vitamin E, potassium, magnesium, and heart-healthy monounsaturated fat.9 They’re rich in disease-fighting phytochemicals and have proper amounts of nutrients such as fiber, iron, and calcium, which are especially important for pregnant women.10 You can eat almonds raw, but I find you can’t go wrong by adding some chocolate . . . just grab a handful when hunger/sweet tooth cravings strike.

 Speaking of Greek Yogurt, it’s a GREAT healthy pregnancy snack!
 Rich in calcium and protein, yogurt is a nearly perfect pregnancy food.
-Some yogurts contain live active cultures, which are beneficial bacteria that are believed to enhance digestion, improve nutrient absorption, and boost the immune system.
-Choose low-fat or fat-free plain yogurt since flavored yogurts tend to be high in sugar.
-Stir in a little cinnamon, stevia, or even some berries for flavor.
+Some yogurts contain live active cultures, which are beneficial bacteria believed to enhance digestion, improve nutrient absorption, and boost the immune system.11 Choose low-fat or fat-free plain yogurt since flavored yogurts tend to be high in sugar.
+For flavor, stir in a little cinnamon, stevia, or even some berries.